 The criterion used by COFEPRIS on these cases is to apply the provisions on general advertising to the teaser ads.

 In our opinion, and on a general basis, teaser advertisements can be used, as long as the provisions of the law regarding authorizations or notices are complied with.

-Providing samples of products is a common practice in Mexico, which is expressly authorised by Article 49 of the Regulations of the Health Law regarding Advertising, mentioning that samples do not require authorisation as advertising as long as they comply with the provisions for the product, and contain a lesser number of units.
+Providing samples of products is a common practice in Mexico, which is expressly authorised by Article 49 of the Regulations of the Health Law regarding Advertising, mentioning that samples do not require authorization as advertising as long as they comply with the provisions for the product, and contain a lesser number of units.

 Sampling of products that require a prescription is not allowed when directed to the general public.